dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 ## Antiforgery support

-Blazor adds Antiforgery Middleware and requires endpoint [antiforgery protection](xref:security/anti-request-forgery) by default to mitigate the threats of Cross-Site Request Forgery (CSRF/XSRF).
+The Blazor template adds Antiforgery Middleware and requires endpoint [antiforgery protection](xref:security/anti-request-forgery) by default to mitigate the threats of Cross-Site Request Forgery (CSRF/XSRF).

 The <xref:Microsoft.AspNetCore.Components.Forms.AntiforgeryToken> component renders an antiforgery token as a hidden field, and this component is automatically added to form (<xref:Microsoft.AspNetCore.Components.Forms.EditForm>) instances.
 For more information, see <xref:blazor/forms/index#antiforgery-support>.